-Using regernative practices to bring health to our bodies, communites and the land.
+Using regenerative practices to bring health to our bodies, communites and the land.

 The age of fossil fuel powered industrial civilization is rapidly coming to an end.
 What comes next is up to us.
 To support the continuation of life during this great transition, we believe that building self-sufficient and resilient communities that are founded on ecologically regenerative agriculture is the most important thing we can do right now.

-These four concepts help guide our thoughts and actions as we grow the farm
+These four practices help guide our thoughts and actions as we grow the farm